|

 summer/early fall when those idyllic conditions may exist.
 And who

+knows when that window of opportunity might happen?
 What is far more common is that we will have miserably

 cold, wet spring weather right up until early June… when it